sashinpivotal/scs-workshop-2018/README.md

 ### Eureka Service Registry (Lab)

+-   You are standing up Eureka Server as a Spring Boot application from scratch.
+So you will have to create `src/main/java` directory first before creating `io.pivotal.pal.tracker.eurekaserver.EurekaServerApp.java`

+    Same for creating `application.yml`.
+You will have to create `src/main/resources` directory first before creating `application.yml`
+    underneath it.

--   Unlike IntelliJ, Eclipse/STS will not display the mult-module project in the "easy to understand" hierarchical fashion.
+-   Unlike IntelliJ, Eclipse/STS will not display the mult-module project in a "easy to understand" hierarchical fashion.
+Instead, it will display all projects in "flat" directory style.
 Just choose correct directory.

 -   If you experience the following problem when running Eureka